capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/07-why-roadmap.md

 Maybe this is the solution to the community maintenance challenge.
 Small, focused, well-tested adapters that AI agents can reliably maintain and update as provider APIs evolve.

+**Reality check:** AI can handle mechanical refactoring (renamed methods, new field types).
+It can't handle semantic changes requiring business knowledge (which enum value does YOUR business need?).
+But for the 80% that's mechanical?
+AI is viable.

 ## Roadmap: Future Possibilities

 Features that aren't here yet but could expand Plenipotentiary's capabilities.
 These are possibilities, not promises.